This is an acute (<24 hours), immunological transfusion reaction.

 This may become a medical emergency; support blood pressure and maintain an open airway.

-Notify your Transfusion Service Provider to contact the Blood Service so we can quarantine and test related components from the same donor and prevent TRALI in other recipients.
+Notify your Transfusion Service Provider to contact Lifeblood so we can quarantine and test related components from the same donor and prevent TRALI in other recipients.

 Reducing the risk of antibody-mediated TRALI